-We want to give a bit of time for things to develop after the project is over, this way we can discuss how the program has shaped your overall institutional strategy for audiovisual collections.
+We will want to give a bit of time for things to develop after the project is over.
+This way we can discuss how the program has shaped your overall institutional strategy for preservation reformatting of audiovisual collections.
 We are particularly interested in hearing about how the digitized materials have been used, how you are keeping usage metrics, and what lessons you have learned.

-The first interviews we have done have been very rich conversations, and our team has been learning a lot through them.
+The first interviews we've done have been very rich conversations, and our team has been learning a lot through them.
 Here are some points stressed by past recipients that may be useful to you as you get started:

 - (1) Metadata creation for audiovisual materials takes a lot longer than originally anticipated for most recipients.
 For this reason, past recipients advise that new recipients consider how they can lay the groundwork for creating project metadata while waiting for materials to be returned from the vendor.
-Taking digital photographs of the containers for your recordings may help expedite metadata creation, so consider whether it might be possible to do that. - (2) Get your whole project team together as early as possible to make sure everyone understands individual roles and responsibilities, even if their contributions will only be made late in the project timeline.
-That way each team member can make room on their schedules to do what they need to do in a timely and efficient manner. - (3) If the recordings to be digitized for your project are part of a larger collection, set aside some additional "backup" items from that collection to send to your vendor as well, just in case the digitization work costs less than originally estimated.
-If you get lucky and have extra funds left over, you can then authorize the vendor to digitize the backup items once you have secured approval from CLIR to digitize additional recordings through the grant. - (4) Keeping notes and documentation for your project in one common place for easy reference will make final reporting easier.
+Taking digital photographs of the containers for your recordings may help expedite metadata creation while the vendor has them, so consider whether it might be possible to do that. - (2) Get your whole project team together as early as possible to make sure everyone understands individual roles and responsibilities, even if their contributions will only be made late in the project timeline.
+That way each team member can make room on their schedules to do what they need to do in a timely and efficient manner.
+It is particularly important for people responsible for ingesting digital files into storage systems or creating metadata for those files to understand what will be expected of them, and for them to remain aware of any changes to the project timeline.
+Don't forget it is okay to request a grant modification if it turns out that the one-year grant term is insufficient for creating metadata and making it available online. - (3) If the recordings to be digitized for your project are part of a larger collection, set aside some additional "backup" items from that collection to send to your vendor as well, just in case the digitization work costs less than originally estimated or other unforeseen circumstances.
+If you get lucky and have extra funds left over, you can then submit a grant modification request to CLIR seeking permission to authorize the vendor to digitize the backup items as part of the project. - (4) Keeping notes and documentation for your project in one common place for easy reference will make final reporting easier.
 Determining how you're going to gather the information needed for the Project Manifest now, in particular, will save you valuable time.